lRomul/argus-freesound/README.md

 ### Model

-Model from [mhiro2's kernel](https://www.kaggle.com/mhiro2/simple-2d-cnn-classifier-with-pytorch) were used as a starting point.
+Model from [mhiro2's kernel](https://www.kaggle.com/mhiro2/simple-2d-cnn-classifier-with-pytorch) was used as a starting point.
 After numerous experiments, the [architecture](src/models/aux_skip_attention.py) with attention, skip connections and auxiliary classifiers was designed.

 ![AuxSkipAttention](readme_images/AuxSkipAttention.png)